 To treat rust, remove the affected leaves using clean gardening shears and disinfect them when you’re done.
 This prevents the spread of the fungal disease to your other healthy plants.
 A case of southern blight requires you to isolate your snake plant, dump all its soil, and replace the pot with fresh soil.

-I also recommend you read my snake plant 101 guide to learn everything there is to know about the Sansevieria trifasciata!
+I also recommend you read my snake plant care guide to learn everything there is to know about the Sansevieria trifasciata!